uisautomation/django-ucamwebauth/README.md

         # Ensure we're properly configured
         configure()

-        # Get the token which the raven server sent us - this should really
+        # Get the token which the Raven server sent us - this should really
         # have a try/except around it to catch KeyError
         token = request.GET['WLS-Response']
         # See if this is a valid token